 Your lease is important and you should make sure you have a copy.
-It is a private contract between you and your landlord and sets out the rights and duties of both landlord and the leaseholder:
+It's a private contract between you and your landlord and sets out the rights and duties of both landlord and the leaseholder.

 For flats, where the freeholder owns the building, a common arrangement is that the freeholder is responsible for keeping the structure in good repair, maintaining and cleaning any common parts, recovering these and any management costs through a service charge levied on the leaseholders.

-For houses, it is common for a tenant under a long lease to carry all responsibilities for repairs to the house.
+For houses, it's common for a tenant under a long lease to carry all responsibilities for repairs to the house.